The next module will provide an overview of the various interfaces, along with some discussion where each is best utilized.

 Passive Exploits

-• Passive exploits almost always focus on clients such as web browsers, FTP clients, etc.
+Passive exploits wait for incoming hosts and exploit them as they connect.- Passive exploits almost always focus on clients such as web browsers, FTP clients, etc.

-• They can also be used in conjunction with email exploits, waiting for connections.
+- They can also be used in conjunction with email exploits, waiting for connections.

-• Passive exploits report shells as they happen can be enumerated by passing '-l' to the sessions command.
+- Passive exploits report shells as they happen can be enumerated by passing '-l' to the sessions command.
 Passing '-i' will interact with a shell.

 Passive Exploit Example